alexkruczkowski/nyt-latest/readme.md

 4. Use an analytics tool to create a dashboard with data from the RDS tables

 ### Infrastructure
-The project is hosted using the AWS ecosystem and uses an RDS database (t2.micro) with the docker compose container soon coming to ECS + metabase dashboard soon to be hosted on elastic beanstalk.
+The project is self-contained within a docker-compose container and hosted using the AWS ecosystem.
+An RDS postgres database (t2.micro) contains all the data, a docker-compose container is hosted on ECS and a metabase dashboard is hosted on elastic beanstalk.

 See below for a snapshot of the resources used: